Some US cities are canceling cultural events over fears of ICE raids and deportations

 UnidosUS is encouraging Latino Americans to be aware of their constitutional rights and to stand together if they are targeted by ICE, De Castro said.

-She noted that 80% of Latinos living in the US are legal citizens.
+She noted that 80% of Latinos living in the country are US citizens.

 “When the administration is taking actions that fail to distinguish, that sends a message to the community that the community as a whole is in the crosshairs for actions that, already, some courts have said are illegal,” De Castro said.